Mortgages by Interest Rate Type

 |Saves money in the short term, especially if you’re moving before the fixed period ends.||Your monthly payment can increase.|

-A conventional mortgage is financed by a private lender without a guarantee or backing from the federal government.
-The terms of your mortgage will reflect the lender’s assessment of how much risk you pose as a borrower, and how likely you are to pay off the loan according to its terms.
+A conventional mortgage is financed by a private mortgage lender without a guarantee or backing from the federal government.
+The terms of your mortgage will reflect the lender’s assessment of how much risk you pose as a borrower.

 Conforming mortgages are the most common type of home loan.
-They follow limits set by the federal government that allow lenders to sell them to Fannie Mae or Freddie Mac.
-These government-sponsored enterprises package the loans they buy into investments sold on the secondary mortgage market, allowing lenders to use the funds from the sale to make additional home loans.
+They meet limits set by the federal government that allow lenders to sell them to the government-sponsored enterprises Fannie Mae or Freddie Mac.
+That gets the loan off the lender’s books and frees up resources for them to make additional loans.
+Fannie and Freddie package the loans they buy into investments and sell them on the secondary mortgage market.

-The most important requirement for selling a loan to Fannie Mae or Freddie Mac is that it must be within the limits established by the federal government.
-In 2022, these limits are $647,200 in most parts of the country, and $970,800 in specific high-cost areas.
+The most important requirement for selling a loan to Fannie Mae or Freddie Mac is that it must conform to government limits, the main one being a maximum loan amount.

 Conforming loans also have minimum requirements for borrowers, such as a credit score of at least 620.

-Nonconforming mortgages are loans that do not meet the standards to be sold to Fannie Mae and Freddie Mac.
+Nonconforming mortgages don’t meet the federal standards that would allow them to be sold to Fannie Mae or Freddie Mac.
 With no federal conditions to meet, the specifics of such loans are up to the lender and borrower, and can be tailored to any situation, for any type of purchase.

 The most common type of nonconforming mortgage is a jumbo loan, which is a mortgage that exceeds the federal government’s conforming loan limits.
-Because these mortgages are too large to be sold to Fannie Mae or Freddie Mac, they can be expensive for borrowers.
-The higher value of the home typically translates into higher closing costs, but interest rates for jumbo loans usually are comparable with those for conforming loans.
+Because these mortgages are too large to be sold to Fannie or Freddie, they can be expensive for borrowers.
+The higher loan amount typically translates into higher closing costs, but interest rates for jumbo loans usually are comparable with those for conforming loans.

 |You can buy a more expensive home.||Stricter underwriting requirements.|